SmartTokenLabs/interview-tests/advanced-js-developer/README.md

-# Test exercise for Javascript Developer
+# Test exercise for advanced Javascript Developer

 The following exercise is to create a Dapp based on three.js's, periodic table example https://threejs.org/examples/css3d_periodictable.html.